bjariwala/Module_4_Challenge/README.md

-# Module_4_Challenge
+# Online Investment Solution for Retirement Portfolios
 This platform aims to offer clients a one-stop online investment solution for their retirement portfolios that's both inexpensive and high quality.
-The firm uses algorithms to build each client's portfoliol.
+The firm uses algorithms to build each client's portfolios.
 The algorithms choose from various investment styles and options.

 ---
 ## Technologies